JonJagger/cyber-dojo/md/running-a-dojo.md

 a single dot and be very thin).
 When not checked the traffic-lights of different animals are not vertically time-aligned.

+### progress

+If available this displays slightly more information about the current traffic-light of each animal, usually the number of passing and failing tests.

+### duration

+This displays how long the dojo has been going (and updates every 10 seconds).
+The start time is *not* the time dojo was created, but the time the first animal manually presses their `[test]` button.
+This allows you to prepare specific dojos ahead of time.

+### team progress

+This displays:
+  * a pie chart showing the % of all traffic-lights at red, green, and amber.
+  * the number of animals currently at red, if any, (in red)
+  * the number of animals currently at amber, if any, (in amber)
+  * the number of animals currently at green, if any, (in green)

 replaying the diffs